We strive to strengthen health, belonging and food sovereignty in Iqaluit by utilizing the power of food, tradition and community.

 Qajuqturvik Community Food Centre is a hub of food culture in Iqaluit.
-Through our charitable work we aim to build community, food skills and awareness.OUR WORK
+Through our charitable work we aim to build community, food skills, and awareness.

 Access to good, healthy food is a basic human right.
-QCFC works to improve food access, food skills and advocacy in Iqaluit and Nunavut as a whole, one meal at a time.
+QCFC works to improve food access, food skills, and advocacy in Iqaluit and Nunavut as a whole, one meal at a time.

 Food costs are over double the national average

 Only 1/6 of daily calorie intake in Nunavut comes from local country food

 Over half of households in Nunavut are food insecure

 Access to nutritious, affordable food has been a challenge for Nunavummiut for many years and it remains a public and political concern.
 We provide varied programming that address the many root causes of food insecurity.

 Join us for lunch!
 We serve a hot, fresh meal to the public between 11:30 a.m. and 1:00 p.m., Monday to Friday.
 Everyone is welcome!

 Our menus aim to be nutritious, filling, and delicious.
 We regularly incorporate local country food, including Arctic char, ring seal, narwhal, polar bear, and whatever else our hunters provide.
 For more information, contact us below.